xlladdins/xll/docs/Excel4MacrosQ-S.md

 **Related Functions**

-ADD.TOOL   Adds one or more tools to a toolbar
+ADD.TOOL&nbsp;&nbsp;&nbsp;Adds one or more tools to a toolbar

-DELETE.TOOLBAR   Deletes custom toolbars
+DELETE.TOOLBAR&nbsp;&nbsp;&nbsp;Deletes custom toolbars

 Return to [top](#Q)